hodyroff/scs-training/Virtualization/Support.md

     - Hint: OpenStack does not offer downloading volumes, but images
     - Hint: You can dynamically attach (and detach) volumes (and ports) to running VMs
 * Clone a VM
+* Boot a rescue image
+* Create snapshots and backups from volumes and restore them